ViktorFraLOK1/nathejk/README.md

 First time use
 --------------
 Install VirtualBox <https://www.virtualbox.org/wiki/Downloads> and Vagrant <http://downloads.vagrantup.com/>.
-First time you launch the image the environment (webserver etc) will be installed, this will take a while.
+First time you launch the image the environment (webserver etc) will be installed, this will take a while (~20 minuttes).

 Everyday use
 ------------